razorfish/technologyblog/content/post/reactive_serverless_cms_2.md

 On top of that, Lambda is incredibly affordable.
 As an example, if you required 128MB of memory for your function, executed it 30 million times in one month for 200ms each time, your monthly bill would be $11.63 — which is cheaper than running most EC2 instances.

-The Razorfish technology blog architecture is network intensive.
+The Publicis Sapient technology blog architecture is network intensive.
 It retrieves and uploads content from S3 or Github.
 With AWS Lambda, you choose the amount of memory you want to allocate to your functions and AWS Lambda allocates proportional CPU power, network bandwidth, and disk I/O. So in this case, an increase in memory was needed to ensure enough bandwidth for the Lambda functions to execute in time.

 Learning — Reactive flows
 -----------------------